 Unfortunately, I have run out of space to show photographs taken from the top of Windmill Hill.
 These have been placed elsewhere on this site.
 Winter solstice photograph 22/12/23 also.

-Note how low-altitude sunlight illuminates the stones, and compare this with Avebury's Cove, where Stone Age folks first noticed and employed this phenomenon!
+Note also how low-altitude sunlight illuminates every stone, and compare this with Avebury's Cove, where Stone Age folks also employed this phenomenon!

 18. Stonehenge’s Heel Stone.